Gino Odjick: Early life

 Odjick was born in the Algonquin reserve of Kitigan Zibi just outside the town of Maniwaki, Quebec.
 His father, Joe, was born in 1939 at Rapid Lake to Basil, a trapper and fishing guide, who was later killed in France in 1944 during the Second World War, and Marie-Antoinette Marchand, who was part-French.
 At the age of nine, Joe was sent to a residential school in Spanish, Ontario.
 The registration number he was given at the school, 29, was later used by Odjick during his playing career.
 Odjick was the fourth child and only son of six children for Joe and Giselle, after Debbie, Shelley, Judy and ahead of Janique and Dina; the Odjicks also raised at least 32 foster children.
 Originally named Wayne, Odjick was soon given a new name, Gino, as the family found out there was another Wayne on the reserve.
+Odjick spoke three languages: English, French, and Algonquin.

-Odjick played hockey from an early age, but it was not until he was 11 that he joined an organized team, which would be managed by Joe.
+Odjick played hockey from an early age, first skating at the age of 5, taught by his father.
+However there were no hockey teams for children that age in Kitigan Zibi, so Odjick was first enrolled in a figure skating program as a means to let him skate regularly.
+When he was 11 Odjick joined an organized team, managed by Joe.
 He played in the 1983 Quebec International Pee-Wee Hockey Tournament with a minor ice hockey team from Maniwaki.
 Until he was 15, Odjick stayed with local teams that mainly played other teams from reserves, often coached by his father.
-At that age, he considered quitting hockey to pursue other activities, but decided to accept a try-out for the Hawkesbury Hawks, a Tier II junior team from Ontario.
+At that age, he considered quitting hockey to pursue other activities, and had enrolled in a welding program in Ottawa, but his mother had a family friend arranged a try-out with the Hawkesbury Hawks, a Tier II junior team in Ontario.
 Though he had been a defensive defenceman until that point, Odjick soon realized that his skills were not good enough, and instead became an enforcer.
 It was while in Hawkesbury that Odjick was first given the nickname "the Algonquin Assassin," a reference to his heritage and skills as a fighter.

 Odjick credited his sense of defending his team and fighting skills in part due to racial tensions between natives of the reserve and nearby townspeople.
 He later worked to help Indigenous youth.